maxpiva/Sushi.Net/README.md

 * Better parsing of Aegis Subs, and better error detection.
 * Correct errors resyncing opus and flac files. (ffmpeg script).
 * Added --subtitle-streams to only use specific subtitles (instead of all) as a base for subtitle sync.
 * Added --minimal-audio-shift (default 15 ms), when the change is less than 15 ms, do not process the audio stream.
-I ndividual audio stream delays are taken into consideration when syncing.
+* Individual audio stream delays are taken into consideration when syncing.
 * Lots of other bug fixes.

 **v1.0.0.**